AnimeshK24/Custom_Algo/README.md

 How to use-

-1.Include the pattern_match.h header in your C++ code.
+1.Include the "pattern_match.h" header in your C++ code.

 2.Define your custom comparison lambda function to determine pattern matching logic.